VGraupera/1on1-questions/README.md

 * How are you planning to balance work and personal life this year?
 * How can I help…? (be more productive/happier at work/enjoy work more/etc)
 * How do you feel about your work/life balance?
-* How has your work/life balance been lately?
 * How is your workload right now?
 * If you could change one thing about your job today, what would you change?
 * Is there anything that you need from me?